hanseychen/CoFI/README.md

 ## Getting Started

 The easiest way to build and run CoFI is using Docker.
-This tutorial will guide you to build the docker images from scratch.
+This tutorial will guide you to build the docker images from scratch and apply CoFI to test Cassandra.

 ### Building CoFI's Docker Image